DaveEveritt/bill-everitt-memoirs/readme.md

 ## TO DO

-- [ ] add a temporary main menu in readme file
+- [ ] edit text in "WAE-20"
-- [ ] add links between files
-- [ ] start "WAE-18"
-- [ ] decide where to place "WAE-20"
+- [ ] check "WAE-20" text for duplicates
 - [ ] separate files into sections by sub-head
-- [ ] sort garbled text at end of WAE-22
+- [ ] sort garbled text at end of WAE-21
 - [ ] list all family members mentioned

 ## Images